ouldoozbk/PINC/Initial Wrapper Implementation/README.md

 ## Usage

-**(Optional but recommended)** Place your YANG configuration file (e.g., `network-config.yang`) in the project directory before running the script.
-The script will detect and use it for context.
-If no YANG file is found or selected, the script will continue without network configuration context.
+**(Optional but recommended)** Place your YANG model file (e.g., `network-config.yang`) and a YANG data file (e.g., `config.json`) in the project directory before running the script.
+The script will detect and use them for context.
+If no YANG file or data file is found or selected, the script will continue without that context.

 1. **Run the main script:**
    ```bash